rmcanany/SolidEdgeHousekeeper/README.md

 One last thing.
 Macros interact with Solid Edge through something called the Windows Component Object Model.
 That framework appears to have some sort of built-in inactivity detection.
 If you let this command sit idle for a period of time, COM reports an error.
 It doesn't really hurt anything, but Housekeeper stops and restarts SE any time a COM error occurs.
 I get around it by selecting only a small number of files to work on at a time.

-### Recognize holes
-Finds cylindrical cutouts in an imported model and converts them into hole features.
-For the command to work correctly, the model must be in a freshly-imported state, with no subsequent modifications performed in Solid Edge.

-As the first step of the conversion process, the Optimize command is run on the imported geometry.
-While not strictly necessary, it is considered good practice for any imported file.

-The conversion is only possible in Synchronous mode.
-Ordered files are switched to Sync before the conversion, then switched back.
-Note, the imported body and the new hole features remain in Sync after the transition.

 ### Update model styles from template
 Updates the styles you select from a template you specify.